• Skip to primary navigation

 4. Add the Japanese curry sauce mix/roux to the pot.
 Stir until the curry mix is completely dissolved.
 Simmer for a couple more minutes.

-5. Serve over cooked rice.
+5. Season to taste with salt.
+Serve over cooked rice.

 Notes